Quantum Approximate Optimization Algorithm for Test Case Optimization: Experiment Design

 \subsubsection{Parameters and Execution Environment}

 In \textbf{Step 2} of \ourApproach, we set $\fractionNum=0.15\times\totalTestCase$ (see~\cite{dwavePartitioning}) for larger datasets (i.e., \textit{IOF/ROL}, \textit{GSDTSR}, and \textit{ELEVATOR}).
-For the smaller dataset (i.e., Paint Control), if \fractionNum is smaller than the sub-problem size \subproblemSize, we set $\fractionNum=\subproblemSize$ to ensure that at least one execution of QAOA in each iteration takes place. \ourApproach has the termination condition of both \textbf{Step 2} and \textbf{Step 3} (as detailed in Section~\ref{subsec:overview}), i.e., no reduction in $\mathit{fval}$ for three consecutive iterations.
+For the smaller dataset (i.e., Paint Control), if \fractionNum is smaller than the sub-problem size \subproblemSize, we set $\fractionNum=\subproblemSize$ to ensure that at least one execution of QAOA in each iteration takes place. \ourApproach has the termination condition of both \textbf{Step 2} and \textbf{Step 3} (as detailed in Sect.~\ref{subsec:overview}), i.e., no reduction in $\mathit{fval}$ for three consecutive iterations.
+The maximum generation is set as 30.
 We run \ourApproach with $\subproblemSize=\{7,$ $8,$ $10,$ $12,$ $14,$ $16\}$ considering the execution time limitation.
-For all experiments, including \ourApproach and the three baseline approaches, we repeat 10 times to reduce the randomness inherent in the approaches.
+For all experiments, including \ourApproach and the three baseline approaches, we repeat them 30 times to account for the randomness inherent in the approaches.
 We use \textit{aer simulator} in Qiskit to run the QAOA algorithm.
-As classical optimizer, we select the \textit{Constrained Optimization By Linear Approximation} optimizer (COBYLA)~\cite{powell2007view}, with 100 iterations, which is commonly used in literature for the QAOA algorithm.
+For the noisy quantum computer, we implement QAOA on IBM's quantum computer ``ibm\_brisbane'' and a simulator equipped with a noise model based on this quantum computer.
+As a classical optimizer, we select the \textit{Constrained Optimization By Linear Approximation} optimizer (COBYLA)~\cite{powell2007view}, with 100 iterations, which is commonly used in literature for the QAOA algorithm.
 We run QAOA with $p=\{1,$ $2,$ $4,$ $8,$ $16\}$.
 The experiment was run on one CPU node in the eX3\footnote{eX3 is a national, experimental, heterogeneous computational cluster for researchers conducting experiments.} cluster with AMD EPYC 7601 32-Core Processor.